rancher/nfs-ganesha/src/doc/man/ganesha-core-config.rst

     The default value is -1, which indicates fallback to older config -- "NFS_CORE_PARAM.Manage_Gids_Expiration", for backward compatibility.

+Root_Kerberos_Principal(enum list, values [none,nfs,root,host,all], default [all])
+    List of primary users/service name parts of the principal that should be assigned root privilege.
+    Setting "all" will assign root privilege to all the options.
+    Setting "none" in the list will override the other options in the list.

 Cache_Users_Max_Count(uint32, range 0 to INT32_MAX, default INT32_MAX)
     Max number of cached idmapped users